Write to Life blog

 Will Walt discover a connection between the Foundation and the deaths of three U.S. Congressmen in time to save his relationship with Regina, prevent President Kane from being reelected as the defacto head of a Christian theocracy, and the eruption of a civil war that could destroy the Nation ?

 Here’s today’s bike ride metrics.
 Temperature at beginning of ride: 54 degrees.
-Cloudy.
+Sunny, but WINDY.

 My typical daily route: